"The BMW 1 Series is still the choice for drivers who want a small premium hatchback that's fun to drive."

 The latest second-generation BMW 1 Series is more spacious inside than its much-criticised predecessor.

-The original BMW 1 Series hatchback was stylish but cramped on the inside.
-Luckily, this second generation 1 Series has made massive leaps and bounds to offer an affordable yet desirable entry-level BMW.
-You get a truly outstanding range of frugal diesel and petrol engines to choose from and it's packed with more equipment than ever before – and it's still the most enjoyable car in this class to drive.
+Now, this affordable and desirable entry-level BMW offers a truly outstanding range of frugal diesel and petrol and is jam-packed with more equipment and accessories than ever before.
+Plus, it's still one of the most enjoyable cars in this class to drive.

 MPG, running costs & CO2 emissions